GoPlausible/.github/profile/README.md

 - Time (default enabled): Start time check (compared to LatestTimestamp)
 - Geo: Country allow and ban lists.
-- Signature: Author's signature is needed to make Plausible claimable for every Claimer, individually.
-Each and every Claimer can receive their single claimed Plausible (in NFT or TXN depending on Plausible config) only after Author's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
+- Signature: Issuer's signature is needed to make Plausible claimable for every Claimer, individually.
+Each and every Claimer can receive their single claimed Plausible (in NFT or TXN depending on Plausible config) only after Issuer's authorization via a successful method call (which obviously should happen after both venue activation and venue start time).
 - QRCode: Upon activation a secret key will be generated and included in a transaction as a method input parameter and this TXN is then communicated by a QRCode in venue location and Claimer scans this QRCode during physical presence and claims (other arguments will be added to this raw transaction object after scan and when claiming).

 Note: QRCode feature is still under heavy re-ideation, re-design and re-everything!
 So please, kindly consider it WIP and FUTURE release functionality!